5 from 19 votes

 How to make olive oil cake (step-by-step) instructions- adding the dry ingredients.

-Place a sifter or mesh strainer on top of the wet ingredients bowl.
+1. Place a sifter or mesh strainer on top of the bowl with the wet ingredients.
 Sift in the flour, baking powder, baking soda, and salt.
 Sift about half of the dry ingredients and stir to combine.

 How to make olive oil cake (step-by-step) instructions- mixing wet and dry ingredients with wooden spoon.